 LinkedIn has become a powerful business platform and most business professionals will use LinkedIn at some point in their career.

 Other ways to get past them include:

 - Establishing trust by mentioning something you learned during your research of the prospect.

 - Trying to get a referral through your network.

 - Using email finder services to find the decision-makers contacts and use email marketing tools to send personalized emails.

 Pro Tip: Use email tracking solutions to monitor if your email was opened.
 Jump on the phone if it was.
 Timing is important.

-If the gatekeeper has denied you access to speaking with the decision-makers, request to leave a voicemail for them.
+If they have denied you access to speaking with the decision-makers, request to leave a voicemail for them.
 Be sure they have heard your name by the time you try to contact them again.

 You could also interact with decision-makers on social media and send them a message that demonstrates your value.
 When you call them later, there will be a good chance they’re expecting you.

 How to get past the gatekeeper in sales